GAMEBotLand/scumlogs/README.md

 # scumlogs
-scumlogs v1.0, gets logs from gportal scum servers, scr developments
+scumlogs v1.0, gets logs from gportal scum servers, by scr developments

 is incremental, adds new lines to last updated files and create new ones from last execution